-FORT MACON STATE PARK (MAP #11) in Atlantic Beach offers the usual amenities of a state park as well as wonderful views of ships coming through Beaufort Inlet on the way to the state port in Morehead City.

-After defeating a proposal to build waterfront condominiums, the federation received a state grant to buy the property that now makes up the 31-acre HOOP POLE CREEK PRESERVE (MAP #12), also in Atlantic Beach.
-A wellmarked trail goes through an evergreen forest that is one of the few remaining on Bogue Banks and among the most threatened types of natural communities in the state.
+FORT MACON STATE PARK (MAP #11) in Atlantic Beach offers the usual amenities of a state park as well as wonderful views of ships coming through Beaufort Inlet on the way to the that is one of the few remaining on Bogue Banks and among the most threatened types of natural communities in the state.
 Rare migratory birds, such as the painted bunting and orangecrowned warbler, take refuge among live oaks, red cedars, loblolly pines, yaupon, wax myrtles and wild olives.
-You can download a trail brochure at nccoast.org/newsroom/imagespdfs/factsheets/FS_hooppole.pdf.
+You can download a trail brochure at nccoast.org/newsroom/images $pdfs/factsheets/FS_hooppole.pdf.$